 - Trevi Fountain: This is an absolutely must see, tucked away in a small piazza and crowded with people vying for a chance at a good photo.
 If you toss a coin into the fountain over your left shoulder using your right hand, you’ll come back to Rome someday.

 - The Colosseum: You can join and pay for a guided tour outside the Colosseum or just get in line and tour around yourself, which I found to be the best option, especially if you’ve done some research ahead of time or have a book along with you.
+Book this tour.

 - The Spanish Steps: Located at the Piazza di Spagna, this steep set of steps climbs up to the Trinita dei Monti church at the top and is surrounded by upscale shopping, tourists lounging on the steps and a wonderful Italian vibe.